 256th ACS National Meeting & Exposition – Theater Presentations

 ACS on Campus is attending the 256th ACS National Meeting & Exposition in Boston, Massachusetts!
-Join us in the ACS booth theater on Monday, August 20 and Tuesday, August 21 for special presentations on how to get published with the ACS editors, exploring careers outside the lab, and the debut of how to create the best graphical abstracts.
+Join us in the ACS booth theater on Monday, August 20 and Tuesday, August 21 for special presentations on how to get published with the ACS editors, the resources ACS offers to grow your future, and the debut of how to create the best graphical abstracts.
 Don’t miss out on the opportunity to learn from ACS Editors and professionals in the chemical sciences.

 Prof. Prashant Kamat the Editor-in-Chief of ACS Energy Letters will be presenting, “The Art of Graphical Abstracts and Why They Matter.”
 Be sure to catch the debut of this highly anticipated presentation!